 As long as your doctor hasn’t recommended that you to refrain from caffeine consumption, you can still have it and manage to avoid sleep interruption.
 It’s all in the timing.

-Make sure to restrict caffeine intake to early enough in your day that the effects are out of your system.
+Make sure to restrict caffeine intake to early enough in your day that the effects are out of your system by bedtime.
 This depends on how sensitive your body is to it, of course, so adjust according to your personal needs.
 A good rule of thumb is to stop drinking caffeine mid- afternoon if you head to bed by 10 pm.

 Take A Hot bath